-Japan is known as a high cost of living area.
+Japan is known as a high cost of living area but with proper planning it's also great place to save money.

 Due to limitations or non-availability of some medical and educational services, personnel who require specialized services should fully investigate the availability of such services prior to transferring to Japan.
 If you have orders assigning you to an aviation squadron and the orders state that your ultimate duty station is at Yokosuka, contact your detailer immediately.
 There are no aviation squadrons based in Yokosuka.
 All aviation squadrons are located at NAF Atsugi.